EPprivate/private_repo/v2/README_V2.md

 ## Locate an error

 The first step to fix an error, is to locate it.
-You can find errors directly in the editor, since all detected problems are highlighed there.
+You can find errors directly in the editor, since all detected problems are highlighted there.
 However, if you need to address multiple issues, it is more convenient to use the **Problems** tool window.
 It displays a complete list of mistakes, describes the cause behind the error, and provides a toolset to fix problems in a more centralized way.

 Let's open the **Problems** tool window and navigate to the first problem in the list: